-Topics in the LLL include being aware of the social role of banks and of the interests of various stakeholders.
-The learning programme covers relevant developments in the company, corporate governance in general and, in particular, the financial sector, the duty of care towards the client, integrity, risk management, financial reporting and audits.
-In follow-up of the revised Banking Code 2015, specific attention will also be paid to the topics of 'Leading by example' and IT infrastructure.
+Areas to be covered in the life long learning programme relate to developments at the bank and the financial sector, corporate governance in general and in the financial sector in particular, and the duty of care towards the client, integrity, risk management, financial reporting and audits.
+Specific attention in 2018 will be paid towards the GDPR and digitalisation.

-3.6.2 Every member of the Supervisory Board will take part in the programme and meet the requirements for lifelong learning.
-The assessment of the effectiveness of the programme of lifelong learning will be part of the annual evaluation performed by the Supervisory Board.
+3.6.2 Every member of the supervisory board will take part in the programme and meet the requirements for lifelong learning.
+The assessment of the effectiveness of the programme of lifelong learning will be part of the annual evaluation performed by the supervisory board.